 The population and distribution goal for showy phlox is to maintain the distribution, and to maintain the abundance of all known extant populations in B.C., as well as any other extant populations that may be identified.

 Prepared by the Showy Phlox Recovery Team.
 2012.
 Recovery Strategy for the showy phlox (Phlox speciosa spp. occidentalis) in British Columbia.
 Province of BC.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning